kennysong/Expedition-206/_posts/2014-01-14-List-of-Countries.md

 The below list of countries was compiled from this [Wikipedia page](http://simple.wikipedia.org/wiki/List_of_countries_by_continents).
 I will mark off the ones I've already done as I go through them.
 It's interesting to note that there's only 203 countries on the list -- I haven't yet figured out the cause of this discrepancy with [this other list](http://en.wikipedia.org/wiki/List_of_sovereign_states).

-Note: I added Kosovo to this list.
+**Note**: I added Kosovo to this list.

-Note 2: In researching the United Kingdom I ran into the distinction between "sovereign state" and ("country" or "nation").
+**Note 2**: In researching the United Kingdom I ran into the distinction between "sovereign state" and ("country" or "nation").
 The UK is a sovereign state consisting of four countries, with England as one of them.
 Sovereign states are generally treated as a singular entity with representation and recognition in the UN.
 Country and nation are strictly interchangable, but sovereign state and the two are not.

+**Note 3**: Did some more research on the concept of "Sovereign States".
+Wikipedia compiles a [comprehensive list](http://en.wikipedia.org/wiki/List_of_sovereign_states) ("the other list") of 206 sovereign states.
+Again, the [original list I used](http://simple.wikipedia.org/wiki/List_of_countries_by_continents) only had 203, which seems to be more conservative.

+Basically, there are 193 member states of the United Nations, and a new state can be admitted based on a recommendation from the Security Council (smaller council within the UN) and a vote by the General Assembly.
+The UN also admits observer states, which include the Holy See and Palestine.
+There are also other states, which are mostly states whose sovereignty is disputed.
+Wikipedia lists 193 member states, 2 observer states, and 11 other states.
+It's also interesting that most of the 11 other states were not on the original list of 203, which indicate perhaps more than 206 "states" to research.

+I will investigate the discrepancy between these lists in more detail later.

 ##Interesting Fact
 The group consisting of Africa, Asia, and Europe is called Eurafrasia.
 (Apparently [also called](http://en.wikipedia.org/wiki/Afro-Eurasia) Afro-Eurasia, Afrasia, or Eurafrasia).